 - Damage to blood vessels or arteries

-Recovery time and rehabilitation depends on the type of surgery performed.
+Recovery time and rehabilitation depend on the type of surgery performed.

 In most cases, surgery relieves the pain of osteoarthritis and makes it possible to perform daily activities with more ease.